mrmooney/PixLArPurityStudy/README.md

   Notes:

-    1. this is a basic measurement mainly for the purposes of PixLAr operations
+    1. this is a primitive measurement mainly for the purposes of PixLAr operations

     2. this should only be used with runs containing mostly cosmic triggers (has not been tested with beam runs)